Santa Monica Airport: Operations

 In addition, there are numerous recommended noise abatement procedures and limitations that have been incorporated into the airport's Fly Neighborly Program and included in the program's outreach materials.

 The aviation aspects of aircraft operations at the Santa Monica Airport and use of the nation's airspace is regulated by the federal government through the Federal Aviation Administration (FAA).
-The City is jurisdictionally preempted by federal law from establishing or enforcing new local laws that would affect aircraft operations or the use of airspace around the Santa Monica Airport.
+The city is jurisdictionally preempted by federal law from establishing or enforcing new local laws that would affect aircraft operations or the use of airspace around the Santa Monica Airport.

-The Typhoon Restaurant (now closed) was the only restaurant on the airport property with a runway view.
-The former Spitfire Grill, now the Cloverfield restaurant, is across Airport Avenue.
-The restaurant The Hump was closed in 2010 after its chef and owner were arrested for serving whale meat.

 The Museum of Flying at the airport houses a collection of historic aircraft.
 A new facility was built on the south side of the airport and is now open.
+The restaurant The Hump was closed in 2010 after its chef and owner were arrested for serving whale meat.

 One of the airport's oldest buildings, next to the restored Douglas DC-3, hosts the U.S. Civil Air Patrol's Clover Field Composite Squadron 51.